3elDU/rufus-for-linux/README.md

 Distributed under the GPL-3.0 License

 ## Contact us
-If you are learning or actively earning on [Python](https://www.python.org/) and [GTK](https://www.gtk.org/) then write us an [e-mail](ketronix2@gmail.com)
+If you are actively coding on [Python](https://www.python.org/) and [GTK](https://www.gtk.org/) then write us an [e-mail](ketronix2@gmail.com)